quicwg/base-drafts/draft-ietf-quic-transport.md

 includes the value of the Stateless Reset Token that it included in its transport parameters.

-After the Stateless Reset Token, the endpoint pads the message with an arbitrary number of octets containing random values.
+After the Stateless Reset Token, the server pads the message with an arbitrary number of octets containing random values.

 This design ensures that a stateless reset packet is - to the extent possible -